Howlinmoon/SalienCheat/README.md

 3. Open https://steamcommunity.com/saliengame/gettoken and save it as `token.txt` in same folder as `cheat.php`
 4. Run the script: `php cheat.php`

-You can also provide token directly in CLI, to ease running multiple accounts: `php cheat.php aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`
+You can also provide token directly in CLI, to ease running multiple accounts: `php cheat.php

 ## Python